pombredanne/centidb/docs/notes.rst

   expensive context switch/query cost.
 Implementing data-specific walks such as graph searches can be done more simply and clearly in Python.

+* Much finer control over commit strategies.
+For example when handling updates via a greenlet style server, closures describing an update can be queued for a dedicated hardware *writer* thread to implement group commit.

 Futures
 +++++++